 Technology in classroom has many perks.
 It allows you to learn more every day about students and explore all the possible it offers for better learning, organization, pedagogy, and better student engagement.

 Here are 4 advantages of using technology in classroom:

 1. Classroom Management Technologies Allow for Better Control

 Teachers have a whole lot better classroom control with technology on their side.
-Controlling classroom is one of the most essential teaching skills of a good teacher.
-It can be quite aggravating having to fear losing your grip over the class.
+Controlling the classroom is one of the most essential teaching skills of a good teacher.
+It can be quite aggravating having to fear losing your grip on the class.

 Classroom management technologies, e.g., Skolera school management software, can help with that.
 With effective classroom management and using the right tech, students can stay focused on their lesson, engaged with the knowledge they are acquiring, and organized as well.

 In conjunction, with competing and dynamic behaviour management techniques, professors are able to maximize classroom time by minimizing any possible classroom disruption or student misbehavior mid-class.